Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Experiments

-\paragraph{Experimental Setup} We first set up the OctoGibson to evaluate the performance of Octopus and other related models.
-Specifically, we are utilizing the metrics of goal task completion score to check whether the task is actually completed in the simulator and the plan score from human evaluation.
-We totally have 60 evaluation tasks, with 45 from the seen environment, and 15 that are unseen during training.
+\textbf{Experimental Setup}\quad We first set up the OctoGibson to evaluate the performance of Octopus and other related models.
+Specifically, we are utilizing the metrics of goal task completion score to check whether the task is completed in the simulator and the plan score from human evaluation.
+We have 60 evaluation tasks, with 45 from the seen environment, and 15 that are unseen during training.
 We also have 45 routine tasks and 15 require reasoning.
 Please note that models like Octopus might not always accurately identify specific object names as they appear in the simulator (e.g., ``water\_bottle\_189'').
 To address this, we implement a post-processing step for the generated code, substituting generic object references with their exact names from the simulator with simple string similarity matching.
+If multiple objects, we select the one closest to the agent.